raganwald/raganwald.github.com/_posts/2018-08-01-eight-queens.md

 This method is better than the combinations approach, but not as good as the rooks approach.
 It's interesting nevertheless, because it is an "inductive" method that lends itself to recursive thinking.
 We begin with the solution for zero queens, and empty board.
 Then we successively search for ways to add one more queen to whatever we already have, backtracking if we run out of available spaces.

 We can actually combine the inductive and rooks approach.
 This algorithm builds solutions one row at a time, iterating over the open columns, and checking for diagonal attacks.
 If there are none, it recursively calls itself to add another row.
 When it reaches eight rows, it yields the solution.
-It finds all 92 solutions in a split second:
+It finds all 92 solutions searching just 5,508 positions (Of which eight are the degenerate case of having just one queen on the first row):

 ```javascript
 function * inductive (queens = []) {